yuno-payments/yuno-docs/reference/Subscriptions/manage-subscriptions/the-subscription-object.md

 ---
 ## Attributes

-This object represents a subscription that can be associated with a customer
+This object represents a subscription that can be associated with a customer.

 <HTMLBlock>{`
 <head>